 - Passport and Visa |Services.

 - Waste and Recycling centres.

 - Weddings and civil partnerships ceremonies WILL NOT be allowed to take place.
 There is an exception, where if one the those getting married is terminally ill and not expected to recover, such ceremony will be allowed and the attendance will be limited to 6 people.

 Going to work

 To keep the country going during these critical times, employees working in essential industries such infrastructure, construction or manufacturing, can continue to travel for work.
 To contain the virus and keep a low count of new cases, it is recommended that anyone who can work from home effectively, is encouraged to do so.
 The risk of new infections with the COVID-19 virus can be drastically reduced if COVID-19 guidelines are followed closely.

 Going to school, college and university

 Schools, colleges and universities are to remain open.
-Kids that are home-schooled, can still access the education and training in community settings to receive a suitable full-time education.
-The Government has been very clear about the fact that the next year exams will go ahead as planned, which is why the schools will remain open during the 2nd lockdown.
-As the Universities reopened their doors to the students, the Government has published guidelines advising universities on reopening, to ensure that all the safety measures are in place to limit the spread of the virus to a minimum.
+Children that are home-schooled can still access the education and training in community settings to receive a suitable full-time education.
+The Government has been very clear about the fact that the next year exams will go ahead as planned, which is why schools will remain open during the 2nd lockdown.
+As universities reopened their doors to the students, the Government has published guidelines advising universities on reopening to ensure that all the safety measures are in place to limit the spread of the virus to a minimum.